MMTLukas/ma-respiration/README.md

 - As a user I want to click a start / stop button to begin and end the measurement
 - As a user I want to see a live diagram
-- As a user I want to see the min an max values of the diagram (- As a user I want to see an archive with the last few diagrams)
+- As a user I want to see the min an max values of the diagram
+- (As a user I want to see an archive with the last few diagrams)

 ## Developer stories
 - As a developer I want to get the values of the z-axis of the accelerometer